 - Do I have a support network around me that accept me?

 - Am I at risk of physical violence by coming out?

 People often talk about their need to live authentic lives, and coming out as an apostate can sometimes help you build a more honest relationship with your friends and family.
 It can also help you begin the process of healing from mental health trauma that many apostates build up through an unhealthy upbringing.

 Telling people, you are an apostate gets easier over time.
 The first few times may be daunting, especially if you are telling close family and friends.
 Tell people you feel you can trust first.
 For some, this may be a family member, a teacher, partner or doctor.
 By coming out to a few people that you trust will build a foundation of support.

 How do I tell my family?

-There are many ways to tell your family, you may want to start with one parent and then the other, or tell your whole family at the same time.
-You may decide to come out face to face, or write a letter.
-All these decisions have positive and negatives to them and depend on you and your parents.
-Speak to a friend you trust about your options and help them help you think them through.
+Some start with one parent and then the other, others tell their whole family at the same time.
+You may decide to come out in person, or it might be easier to write a letter.
+If possible speak to a friend you trust about your options and help them help you think them through.

 What will happen?

 Be prepared for an emotional rollercoaster; this could be anger, disappointment, sadness, shock, outrage or all at different times.

 Arguing with family members and demanding that they accept you rarely works.
 Instead, consider showing them you can be happy, healthy and moral without faith.